 - traumatic injuries to the abdomen

 - lesions of the spleen

 Wear comfortable, loose-fitting clothing.
 You may need to remove all clothing and jewelry in the area to be examined.

-Preparations depend on the type of ultrasound you are having.
+Preparations will depend on the type of ultrasound exam they are going to do.

 - For most exams, you do not need any kind of preparation

 - For an exam of the pancreas, you may be asked to fast up to 4 hours before

 - For a bowel exam, it may be best to avoid carbonated drinks up to 4 hours before

 Ultrasound machines consist of a computer console, video monitor and an attached transducer.
 The transducer is a small hand-held device that resembles a microphone.
 Some exams may use different transducers (with different capabilities) during a single exam.
 The transducer sends out inaudible, high-frequency sound waves into the body and listens for the returning echoes.
 The same principles apply to sonar used by boats and submarines.

 The technologist applies a small amount of gel to the area under examination and places the transducer there.
 The gel allows sound waves to travel back and forth between the transducer and the area under examination.
 The ultrasound image is immediately visible on a video monitor.
 The computer creates the image based on the loudness (amplitude), pitch (frequency), and time it takes for the ultrasound signal to return to the transducer.
 It also considers what type of body structure and/or tissue the sound is traveling through.